lyclyc52/NeRF_RPN/data/README.md

 ## Download
 [Google Drive link to the dataset.](https://drive.google.com/drive/folders/1q2wwLi6tSXu1hbEkMyfAKKdEEGQKT6pj?usp=sharing) We have temporarily migrated our dataset and models to Google Drive, and previous OneDrive links are expired.
+You can also download it from [this huggingface link.](https://huggingface.co/datasets/lyclyc52/NeRF_RPN/tree/main)

 The data is separated into NeRF data and NeRF-RPN training data.
 You only need the NeRF-RPN data (around 16GB), containing extracted NeRF RGB, density, and bounding box annotations, to reproduce or test our work.